 What Is Mawa Cake?

 Just like a chocolate cake has cocoa powder, the butterscotch cake has butterscotch, similarly, Mawa cake has Mawa or Khoya.
 It's a plain sponge cake to which Mawa is added thus giving it the richness of Mawa.

 Thus, the flavors & richness of Indian sweets are embedded well in the western cake.

 A majority of Indian sweets are prepared with Mawa and here, a cake is prepared with it!
 Isn't it cool!
 This cake is a treat for all, especially the lovers of Indian sweets.

-Mawa forms the basis of most of the Indian sweets.
-And now, using the same mawa, we are making a cake!
+Mawa forms the basis of most Indian sweets.
+And now, using the same Mawa, we are making a cake!

 But whosoever did it first, thanks to that person, as he(or she :)) has really gifted us with a very unique and rich cake.
 After all, otherwise, who would have thought of adding Mawa to a cake!

 - Mawa cake is quite easy to make.
 My Mawa cake recipe is based on my Rasmalai cake recipe, sans Rasmalai and icing.
 Like all my cakes, here also, I use whole wheat flour only.
 Along with this, I use Homemade Mawa which is a breeze to make.
 You can use either store-bought or homemade Mawa, as per your convenience and liking.